jm24travelz/GET/README.md

    ![servo motor rotation](https://user-images.githubusercontent.com/44767760/48037868-2fa70e00-e1a9-11e8-8efd-e16bb9444eec.jpg)

 ### 7)	Accumulations of Delays in the entire project
 The accumulation of delays meant that the motors and LED timings would not tally and work together.
 Furthermore, the emergency push button was unable to work efficiency with the delays put in place.
-However, once we change the program to allow continuous rotations (as seen in point 4), the emergency button was able to trigger the entire system to come to a halt.
+However, once we change the program to allow continuous rotations (as seen in point 3), the emergency button was able to trigger the entire system to come to a halt.

 ### 8)	Both washing operations in Stage 1 and Stage 4 clashes
-By adding the photo below, we ensured that the washing operation in stage 4 will only be activated when WashStartTime = -1 (Initial condition) when it’s not in use.
+By adding the video below, we ensured that the washing operation in stage 4 will only be activated when WashStartTime = -1 (Initial condition) when it’s not in use.
 This ensures that the 2 process will not clash.
 Initially, the servo was already activated in stage 1, and would disable the washing operation, resulting in servo motor having a “jerky” reaction.

 ## Final Code (With Explanations)